 while preparing to take a comprehensive examination, and

-during the semester in which they file an application for the degree to be granted.
+during the semester in which they file an application for the degree.

-Students applying for the degree to be granted in the summer term must be enrolled.

 Project and Thesis Students: Initial enrollment for Project 298 and Thesis 299 occurs in the departmental office.
 After initial enrollment in 298 or 299 units, project and thesis students must maintain enrollment as follows:

 Project Students: Enroll in CE 298C (zero units) through regular enrollment each semester until the awarding of the degree.
 Students may enroll twice in CE 298C with department approval.
 Additional registrations are not encouraged, and must be approved by the Dean of Graduate Studies.
 Permission and class numbers for CE 298C must be obtained from the department.